 To file Form 8832, you must have an authorized signature from one or more of the following people:

 If you’re applying for your tax election more than 75 days after you want your election to begin (like our April 1 example earlier), then you can apply for late-election relief.
-If granted, the IRS will allow your tax election to start on the date indicated on Form 8832.
+If you’re an eligible business, the IRS will allow your tax election to start on the date indicated on Form 8832.

 If you’re eligible for late election relief, then you will: